mr-Arturio/Incredible_Playgroup_Finder/README.md

 ```
 During the certificate generation process, OpenSSL will prompt you to enter some details.
 You can either provide real information or leave them blank by entering a period (.).

+### Step 2: Set Up Environment Variables
+To connect to external services (Google Maps and Google Sheets), you will need to set up environment variables.

+Create `.env.local` file and follow the `.env.local.sample` example add your API keys and credentials

-### Step 2: Add the SSL Certificate Files to .gitignore
+### Step 3: Add the SSL Certificate Files to .gitignore
 Ensure that the certificate and key files are not pushed to the repository.
 Add the following lines to your .gitignore file

-### Step 3: Start the Development Server with HTTPS
+### Step 4: Start the Development Server with HTTPS
 Once the SSL certificate and key have been generated, you can start the development server.
 The server is already configured to use HTTPS with the generated certificate.

 Run the following command: